RedHatInsights/insights-frontend-storybook/src/docs/welcome/quickStart/DOC.md

 1. Make sure you have node, npm, and git installed on your machine
 2. If you haven't yet, set up an ssh key for Github.
 [Docs](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+3. **OSX users only** Should you encounter an error during exe of a `run.sh` script stating `python2: command not found`, then you'll need to create a symlink back to python2.7 like so: `sudo ln -s /usr/bin/python2.7 /usr/local/bin/python2`

 ### Docker